pharo-project/pharo/doc/Rewrite/1-Introduction.md

 This documentation is based on [https://thepharo.dev/2021/12/09/what-is-rbparsetreesearcher/](https://thepharo.dev/2021/12/09/what-is-rbparsetreesearcher/) written by Aless Hosry.
-Pharo thanks her for this nice material
+Pharo thanks her for this nice material.

 Imagine that you want to find a specific expression and that you want to find it in the complete system.
 How many classes would you have to look for?